Sussex Academy edges Saint Mark's High School field hockey with penalty stroke: Photo gallery - The Dialog

 Emersyn O’Leary evened the score for Saint Mark’s a few minutes into the second half with a superb individual effort.
 She intercepted a pass near midfield, drove all the way into the scoring circle as she crossed the field.
 She had some space near the top of the circle to the left of SAS goalie Kacie Rawlings, and her slap shot zipped past the goalie and into the cage.

 The tie lasted four minutes.
 The Seahawks had three penalty corners in that time, and on the third, Saint Mark’s was called for an infraction that resulted in a penalty stroke.
-Shea Danahy lined up to take the shot, and she found room on the far left side of the cage to put her team on top.
+Ryan Lowe lined up to take the shot, and she found room on the far left side of the cage to put her team on top.

 Jones and the Spartans did not allow any other scoring despite several opportunities for Sussex Academy.
 Offensively, Saint Mark’s had some chances, including their lone penalty corner a minute into the fourth quarter.